 This post and photos may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own.

-These Delicious Chocolate Waffles are gluten free, grain free, low carb, protein filled and absolutely perfect for breakfast or dessert!
-Thank you to Horizon Organic for sponsoring this post.
+These Delicious Chocolate Waffles are gluten free, grain free, low carb, keto and absolutely perfect for breakfast or dessert!

 I’m always looking for breakfast ideas for my family.
 Often we are on the go and I need to have some breakfast options ready in the fridge for my kids.
 This recipe is one I make often to have ready in the fridge or even in the freezer so my kids can help me by helping themselves in the kitchen.

 Some other fabulous make ahead breakfasts for any busy morning are my Chocolate Chip Sour Cream Muffins, Paleo English Muffins, Crock Pot Granola, Blueberry English Muffin Loaf or these Bacon Egg Muffin Tops!